 In connection with our initial formation in June 2019, a whollyowned subsidiary of B. Riley Financial (which is the parent of our sponsor) was issued all of our outstanding equity.
 All founder shares were contributed to our sponsor in January 2020, resulting in our sponsor directly and B. Riley Financial indirectly owning all outstanding founder shares.
 On February 3, 2020, we conducted a 1:575 stock split and reclassification of our common stock such that our sponsor directly and B. Riley Financial indirectly continued to own all 5,750,000 outstanding founder shares.
-On May 19, 2020, our sponsor returned 718,750 founder shares to us for cancellation, resulting in a total of 5,031,250 founder shares outstanding.
 The number of founder shares outstanding was determined based on the expectation that the founder shares would represent 20% of the outstanding shares after this offering excluding the private placement shares underlying the private placement units.
 As such, our initial stockholders will collectively own founder shares representing 20% of our issued and outstanding shares after this offering excluding the private placement shares underlying the private placement units.
-On April 21, 2020, 20,000 founder shares were transferred to each of Patrick Bartels, Jamie Kempner, Timothy Presutti and Robert Suss, our independent director nominees, at their par value.
+On [], 2020, [] founder shares were transferred to each of $[]$, $[]$ and $[]$, our independent director nominees, at their par value.
 Neither our sponsor nor any of our officers or directors have expressed an intention to purchase any units in this offering.
-Up to 656,250 founder shares will be subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option is exercised so that our initial stockholders will maintain ownership of founder shares representing 20% of our common stock after this offering excluding the private placement shares underlying the private placement units.
+Up to 750,000 founder shares will be subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option is exercised so that our initial stockholders will maintain ownership of founder shares representing 20% of our common stock after this offering excluding the private placement shares underlying the private placement units.
 We will effect a stock dividend or share contribution prior to this offering should the size of the offering change, in order to maintain such ownership percentage.